About the Faculty Track Program

 - Our three-volume Faculty Compass Coursebook with Toolkits containing comprehensive learning material and practical advice spanning leading others, managing scientific work, and leading self.
 Written in an approachable style and designed to be visually appealing, the Coursebook offers a guide and toolkits for faculty to consult again in the future.

-- Live Fireside Chats with experienced mentors at universities across the U.S. to listen and ask questions in an informal, welcoming environment facilitated by Compass leadership.
+- Live Fireside Chats with experienced mentors at universities across the U.S. to engage and ask questions in an informal, welcoming environment facilitated by Compass leadership.
 Topics span leading, managing, mentoring, a career in research, wellness, and more.
 Scholars also gain access to a library of past Fireside Chat recordings.

 - Access to the online learning platform containing forums to communicate with all other Scholars in the cohort, exercises for practicing skills, instructional videos, mentor advice videos, and additional tools and resources that support leadership and mentoring.

-After the 10-Week Training
+After the Training Program

 Cost